AshAbb1512/aws-bootcamp-cruddur-2023/journal/week1.md

-# Iek 1 — App Containerization
+# Week 1 — App Containerization
 ## Required Task

 ## My required task this week included containerizing My application (frontend and backend), making additions to frontend and backend applications and making sure I can run DynamoDB and Postgres containers.
 Below are the steps I completed for the required task: